 "This Ain't Just a Blues Place" (CNN, 2017)

 Sometimes you don't need to see a thing to hear or feel it.
 It's like that with the blues.
 It's like that with blues places.
-And, it's like that with Clarksdale, which is often confused for both, but if you listen to the folks who live there, sometimes is neither.
+And, it's like that with Clarksdale, which is often confused for both, but, if you listen to the folks who live there, is sometimes neither.